totalnoMartina/cube-discovery/README.md

 ## Flowchart

-Display of the flow of this application
+Display of the starting idea flowchart for this application

 ![](documentation/readme-images/cube-flowchart.png)